vcl-iisc/fedMAN/README.md

 ### Getting Started
 Please follow the instructions in [EXPERIMENTS.md](EXPERIMENTS.md) to get started with experiments.

+## :+1: Acknowledgement
+This project is built upon the codebase of [FedDyn](https://github.com/alpemreacar/FedDyn).
+Thanks to all the contributors of this work.

 ## :pencil: Citation

 If you think this project is helpful, please feel free to cite our paper: